Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Introduction

+Estimating high-dimensional panel models where the number of explanatory variables $p$ is large relative to the sample size $nT$ is far from trivial.
+Standard methods and theory from high-dimensional statistics are mostly tailored to a simple cross-sectional i.i.d.\ data structure.
+Panel data, in contrast, comprise complicated dependence structures that need to be taken into account: they usually exhibit non-negligible correlation in the time (and cross-sectional) dimension.
+Moreover, in order to account for unobserved heterogeneity, models with intricate error structures involving fixed-effect or factor-type components are considered rather than models with simple i.i.d.\ errors.
+These complicated data structures are presumably the reason why the literature on econometric methods for high-dimensional panels is quite limited.
+Below, we give a brief overview of the existing literature and of how our contribution fits into it.

+The main aim of this paper is to develop estimation and inference methods for the high-dimensional panel data model with interactive fixed effects:

-for $1 \le t \le T$ and $1 \le i \le n$, where $i$ is the cross-section index and $t$ the time series index, $Y_{it}$ is a real-valued response variable, $X_{it}$ is a vector of $p$ regressors and $\beta$ is the unknown parameter vector of length $p$.
-The error structure of the model comprises two components: a standard idiosyncratic error term $\varepsilon_{it}$ and the interactive fixed effects component $\gamma_i^\top F_t$, where $F_t$ is a vector of unobserved factors and $\gamma_i$ is a vector of unobserved factor loadings.
-The regressors $X_{it}$ are allowed to be correlated with the factors $F_t$ and the loadings $\gamma_i$, which induces endogeneity issues in model \eqref{model-intro}.
-The interactive fixed effects in \eqref{model-intro} allow to model unobserved heterogeneity in a quite flexible manner, in particular, much more flexibly than standard fixed effects $a_i$ and $b_t$ in a model of the form $Y_{it} = \beta^\top X_{it} + a_i + b_t + \varepsilon_{it}$.
+for $1\leq t\leq T$ and $1\leq i\leq n$, where $i$ is the cross-section index and $t$ the time series index, $Y_{it}$ is a real-valued response variable, $X_{it}$ is a vector of $p$ regressors and $\beta $ is the unknown parameter vector of length $p$.
+We allow the number of potential regressors $p$ to be very large but impose sparsity on $\beta$ in the sense that the number of non-zero elements of $\beta$ is relatively small compared to $p$.
+The error structure of the model comprises two components: a standard idiosyncratic error term $\varepsilon _{it}$ and the interactive fixed effects component $\gamma _{i}^{\top }F_{t}$, where $F_{t}$ is a vector of unobserved factors and $\gamma _{i}$ is a vector of unobserved factor loadings.
+The regressors $X_{it}$ are allowed to be correlated with the factor structure, which induces endogeneity issues in model \eqref{model-intro}.
+The interactive fixed effects in \eqref{model-intro} allow to model unobserved heterogeneity in a quite flexible manner, in particular, much more flexibly than standard fixed effects $a_{i}$ and $b_{t}$ in a model of the form $Y_{it}=\beta^{\top}X_{it}+a_{i}+b_{t}+\varepsilon _{it}$.